RishOnBash/RishOnBash/README.md

 # Rish (RishOnBash)

-> Biotechnology student exploring the intersection of Linux environments and genomic data.
-> Learning the possibilities of portable Linux and beyond.
+`Just a random guy who happened to hop into the Linux rabbit hole.` Just a random guy who happened to hop into the Linux rabbit hole.

 ---

-### 💻 Technical Proficiency
-- **Languages:** C, Bash Scripting, Python (Bioinformatics applications)
-- **Environment:** Linux (Debian/Termux), Vim, Git-based version control
-- **System Automation:** Managing custom configurations and dotfiles for portable development environments.
+*...and the rest is history.*

+- Learning the possibilities of portable Linux and beyond.
+- Currently learning C.

 ---